Unlock these features with a premium subscription Try It For Free

 Colorado allows for both judicial (in-court) and non-judicial (out-of-court) foreclosure proceedings.
 Managed by a public trustee, the non-judicial foreclosure process is the most common, taking about six months.
 Judicial foreclosures, on the other hand, are not commonly used in Colorado.

 The public trustee for each county is either appointed by the governor or elected by the public.
-The out-of-court foreclosure process begins when a lender files the appropriate documents with the public trustee to request a sale of the property.
+The non-judicial foreclosure process begins when a lender files the appropriate documents with the public trustee to request a sale of the property.
 Once the public trustee officially records the foreclosure action, a foreclosure sale can be scheduled.

 After the sale is scheduled, the lender still has to obtain a separate court order allowing the sale.
 The court schedules a hearing to consider the matter, and all affected parties are notified.
 If no one contests that the borrower is in default, the court allows the sale without a hearing.

 If the borrower plans to pay off the default and stop the foreclosure, he or she needs to submit notice of his intention to do this to the public trustee at least 15 days before the sale.
 If this is done, the borrower can pay off the default and stop the foreclosure process up until noon of the day before the sale.